DigitalState/Platform/sdk/documentation/lab/index.md

     > The lab environment uses an internal DNS.

-    Locate your host file on your local machine and add the following entries:
+    Locate the host file on your local machine and add the following entries:

     ```
     127.0.0.1 api.assets.ds